Openfort vs Privy

 Can't find your answer?

-Openfort focuses on modularity and open-source infrastructure.
-While Privy (now part of Stripe) bundles auth and wallets into a closed ecosystem using proprietary TEE enclaves, Openfort lets you bring your own auth provider, own your keys via the open-source OpenSigner, and provides native Smart Account features like gas sponsorship and session keys without third-party integrations.
+Openfort is built around modularity and open-source infrastructure.
+While Privy bundles authentication and wallets into a closed ecosystem using proprietary TEE enclaves, Openfort gives you the freedom to bring your own auth provider, manage keys through the open-source Opensigner for embedded wallets, and leverage TEE backend wallets for secure server-side key storage.
+Openfort also includes blockchain infrastructure like paymasters for gasless transactions and native Smart Account features such as session keys, which Privy does not provide out of the box.

 Privy uses Trusted Execution Environments (TEEs) with 2-of-2 key sharding.
 When a user creates a wallet, the private key is generated inside a TEE and split into an enclave share and an auth share, requiring both to sign.
-This architecture is proprietary and non-exportable, creating vendor lock-in.
+This architecture is proprietary and non-exportable, which creates a strong dependency on Privy as a vendor.
+In contrast, Openfort offers Opensigner as an open-source, self-hostable signing solution, ensuring you always retain full ownership and portability of your users' keys.

 Yes!
 You can start for free with our developer tier.
 No credit card required to start building and testing on testnets.
-Our free tier includes up to 1,000 MAUs and 500 transactions.
+Openfort uses usage-based pricing where you only pay per operation (creating a wallet or sending a transaction), so you always know exactly what you are paying for.

 Yes.
-For smart accounts, migration is straightforward by adding Openfort as a new signer.
-Since Privy uses proprietary TEE enclaves, direct key export may be limited, but smart account architecture allows seamless signer rotation.
+For smart accounts, migration is straightforward by adding Openfort as a new signer through signer rotation.
+Since Privy uses proprietary TEE enclaves, direct key export from their system may be limited, but the smart account architecture means you can seamlessly switch the underlying signer without disrupting your users.

 We offer dedicated support channels for customers, along with comprehensive documentation and a community Telegram group.